Daniels Bondars - Business Development Manager

 About

 For founders and companies expanding into Africa and APAC, I am the on-the-ground operator who validates your business.
-With 3 years living in Cape Town, a Law and Diplomacy background including diplomatic experience at the Ministry of Foreign Affairs and Embassy of Latvia in the USA, a track record from greenfield to a 100+ MW energy project exit, and experience taking a startup from employee #2-3 to an 8-figure acquisition, I navigate market complexity to get you to your first revenue.
+With 3 years living in Cape Town, a Law and Diplomacy background including diplomatic experience at the Ministry of Foreign Affairs and Embassy of Latvia in the USA, a track record from greenfield to a 100+ MW energy project exit (with Apple now as power purchaser), and experience taking a startup from employee #2-3 to an 8-figure acquisition, I navigate market complexity to get you to your first revenue.

 Currently co-founding FactoryDB and open to advisory roles in emerging market expansion, fintech partnerships, and early-stage ventures.